Emilia Pérez (soundtrack): Musical numbers

 The song "El Mal" was composed during the pre-production with Camille performing a rough scratch of it.
 After the duo met Saldaña, she helped them providing the right arrangement for the music.
-Saldaña's version consisted of a fusion of genres but with an electronic arrangement, which begins with a "rapid-fire nonsense representation of [ Bob Dylan's 1965 song] 'Subterranean Homesick Blues'" and a "more funky, more ironic, kind of Talking Heads" ending with a hip hop.
+Saldaña's version consisted of a fusion of genres but with an electronic arrangement, which begins with a "rapid-fire nonsense representation of [ Bob Dylan's 1965 song] 'Subterranean Homesick Blues'" and a "more funky, more ironic, kind of Talking Heads" ending with a hip-hop.
 Audiard, however felt that the song should be more acoustic and rougher.
 They then redid the song with a live rock band, that suited Saldaña's vocals.
 Camille added that Saldaña had a "super rhythmical and sharp voice" which suited her character and the song as well.
 "El Mal" was deciphered as a driving condemnation of murderers, politicians who contributed to the drug cartel, and the victims' perils were described in the song lyrics, which Camille, repeating those lyrics over and over and "felt like throwing up".
 Ducol further described on the context of the song, adding:"What I like in 'El Mal' is that we are talking about things that are quite harsh, and all of a sudden, we find ourselves before a true musical number, and we understand we are no longer in reality-based cinema.
 There's dancing, and there's singing, and there's jumping up and down on tables, and all of the other characters become like puppets in Japanese theater.
 The viewer gains awareness of the story at a deeper level."The song "Por Casualidad" was changed thrice as the script changed to reflect the incidents in the scene where Emilia made her transition and Rita became a well known lawyer.
 Initially, the song was written on the context of them looking back on these years and also about how Emilia presenting herself as a new person to Rita, where Audiard stated "No, Rita is scared in this scene, and we need to add suspense to the song.
 They're not just friends catching up.
 This is where their friendship starts."
-The song in particular subtext had numerous layers developed into it, based on the scenes and the final outcome.
+The song in particular subtext had numerous layers developed into it, based on the scenes and the outcome.